sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

     <a href="https://www.geeksforgeeks.org/data-structures/linked-list/">source: geeksforgeeks</a>
 </p>

-While arrays store data elements in contiguous memory locations, linked lists store data elements in contiguous nodes that are connected via pointers/references.
+While arrays store data in contiguous memory locations, linked lists store data in contiguous node objects that are connected via pointers/references.
 All linked lists have a reference to the head (i.e. the first element) like the picture shown above.
-However, some implementations also have a reference to the tail (i.e. the last element) such that elements can be quickly added to the end of the list.
+However, some implementations also have a reference to the tail (i.e. the last element) such that nodes can be quickly added to the end of the list.
 There are 3 main types of linked lists:
 - Singly Linked List (Nodes points to the next node)
 - Doubly Linked List (Nodes points to the next and previous node)
-- Circular Linked List (Singly or doubly linked list where the "last" node points back to the head instead of null)
+- Circular Linked List (Singly or doubly linked list where the tail node points back to the head instead of null)

 Linked lists have many [applications](https://www.geeksforgeeks.org/applications-of-linked-list-data-structure/).
 Particularly, they are used as lists and to implement a variety of other complex data structures.
 For more information, see the [GeeksForGeeks documentation](https://www.geeksforgeeks.org/data-structures/linked-list/) or the [mycodeschool video tutorials](https://www.youtube.com/watch?v=NobHlGUjV3g&list=PL2_aWCzGMAwI3W_JlcBbtYTwiQSsOTa6P&index=3).